Affordability

 HOA dues cover the costs of maintenance and operations.

 Transportation costs are low because most trips can be made by walking, bicycling, the Village Bus and other mobility features made possible by compact development and location on the corridor between the CSUEB campus and the BART station.
-The auto is needed for few trips, which can be made by private or public car.
-Public cars are Lyft/Uber, car share, car rental and taxi.
+Public cars are Lyft/Uber, car share.
 Major savings can be achieved by not owning a private car, which is possible living in College Heights.

 Costs of Housing and Passive Energy